ilijaMar/Ethereum-Transactions-Crawler/README.md

 ### Frontend

-1. Navigate to the `frontend/src/app` directory.
+1. Navigate to the `frontend` directory.
 2. Run `npm install` to install the required dependencies.
+3. Navigate to the `frontend/src/app` directory.
-3. Run `ng serve` to start the Angular development server.
+4. Run `ng serve` to start the Angular development server.

 ### Backend